 Liberal Arts and Sciences: admissions essay

 Liberal Arts and Sciences is a highly competitive and popular undergraduate degree.
-All applicants who meet our entry criteria will be asked to submit a 1000-word admissions essay shortly after submitting their UCAS application.
+All applicants who meet our entry criteria will be asked to submit a 1,000-word admissions essay shortly after submitting their UCAS application.
 This essay ensures we only make offers to the brightest and most exceptional applicants.

 What is the essay topic?

-- Arts and Humanities
+- Arts and humanities

-- Social Science
+- Social sciences

 When will I be invited to write the essay?